E-Loubbidi/Simulateur-de-cr-dits/README.md

 # Simulateur-de-crédits
 Dev JEE Servlet JSP MVC

-Extract the file Banque.rar, open project in Eclipse IDE for Enterprise Java Developers and run it.
+Extract the file Banque.rar, open the project with Eclipse IDE for Enterprise Java Developers and run it.

 ![Formulaire1](Capture1.PNG)